psastras/node-threadpool/README.md

 - Supports transpiled code (ex: you may use Typescript to define your workers)
 - Typesafe (if you're using Typescript, you can write workers with type inference)

+## Why

+Worker threads are usually expensive to create, a thread pool maintains the threads and allows you to submit work on the fly, without having to pay the cost of recreating threads.

+With node's new `worker_thread` API, threads in the pool can pass messages to each other and read and write to shared memory.

 ## Usage

 Full API documentation can be found here: https://psastras.github.io/node-threadpool/modules/executors.html.